 Specialist Subjects: Modern Wales, Leisure and Sports History, Contemporary History, post-1945 Britain

-I teach and research Modern Wales and sports history.
-I've published various books and articles that look at popular sports, obscure sports, national identity, historiography, disasters and local government.
+I teach and research the 20th century history of Wales and Britain.
+I am particularly interested in questions of identity and popular culture and I've published various books and articles that look at popular sports, obscure sports, national identity, historiography, disasters and local government.

-I have just published a book entitled Wales since 1939 (Manchester University Press, 2012).
-It's the first major survey of Wales in this period and has a particular emphasis on ordinary people and what makes Wales Wales.
-You can find out more about the book at its website.
+My last book was Wales since 1939 (Manchester University Press, 2012).
+It's the first major survey of Wales in this period and has a particular emphasis on social history and national identity.
+Further information and supporting material for the book can be accessed at the book's website.